-The Miscarriage Prayer by Mother Angelica: a digital image to download and print at home, or have printed online or at a local copy shop.
+A digital image featuring this miscarriage prayer by Mother Angelica.
+Download and print at home or have printed at a local copy shop.

 Beautiful custom embroidery: a variety of designs can be made into pillows or small blankets for mom to hold.
 See specifics below; other memorial items available as well.

 Fully customizable handmade felt dolls.
 For multiple losses, multi-colored flowers, hearts, or other details can be added to signify each child.